 2. University of West Georgia created a webpage specific to rubrics and included resources about online instruction for faculty including the Five Star Rubric for Online Instruction.

-3. This slideshare presentation, Rubrics for College – The Easy Steps Way, provides a good overview of rubrics that instructors can create for students—tools that provide clarity and guidelines for student assignments and assessments.
+3. This Slideshare presentation, Rubrics for College – The Easy Steps Way, provides a good overview of rubrics that instructors can create for students—tools that provide clarity and guidelines for student assignments and assessments.
 The presentation covers the why, and the how of rubric implementation applicable to face-to-face and online environments.
 More resources specific to student rubrics to follow.

 IV.
 Blended Teaching and Learning [Introductory]

-1. The Clayton Christen Institute gives an overview of the blended model for K-12 and higher education on its site in a section dedicated to defining Blended Learning.
+1. The Clayton Christensen Institute gives an overview of the blended model for K-12 and higher education on its site in a section dedicated to defining Blended Learning.
 The pages include links to several research reports on Blended Learning specific to K-12.

 2. This resource, the mother-of-all resources on blended learning from EDUCAUSE and created by University of Central Florida, is a comprehensive tool that provides links to numerous research reports on blended learning outcomes as well as how-to tools for educators wanting to implement their own blended learning programs.
 The Blended Learning Toolkit: Improving Student Performance and Retention also includes the Blended Learning Toolkit, a how-to resource provided by the University of Central Florida, is an open educational resource licensed under the Creative Commons Attribution-Non-Commercial-Share Alike license.